Nutritious Solid Foods for 9-Month-Old Baby | SuperBottoms

 • Milk (if not breastfeeding): If you are not breastfeeding, you can introduce whole milk around 12 months.
 Consult with your paediatrician for specific recommendations.

-Remember to introduce new foods one at a time and observe your baby for any signs of allergies or sensitivities for 9-month baby food.
+Remember to introduce new foods one at a time and observe your baby for any signs of allergies or sensitivities to 9-month baby food.
 By offering a variety of fruits, vegetables, grains, proteins, and dairy, you can ensure your 9-month-old baby receives the essential nutrients they need for healthy growth and development.

 UNO Cloth Diapers by Alia

-Tips for Feeding a 9 Month Old Baby
+Tips for Feeding a 9-Month-Old Baby

 Encourage Self-Feeding